diffpy/diffpy.srfit/doc/devmanual/extending.rst

 The ``ProfileParser`` class is located in the ``diffpy.srfit.fitbase.parser`` module.
-The purpose of this class is to read data and metadata from a file or string and pass that data and metadata to a ``Profile`` instance.
+The purpose of this class is to read data and metadata from a file or string and pass those data and metadata to a ``Profile`` instance.
 The ``Profile`` in turn will pass this information to a ``ProfileGenerator``.

 The simplest way to extend the ``ProfileParser`` is to derive a new class from